amakarudze/sherpany-task/README.md

 ## How-to Guides
+### Zoom in and out of the map
+To zoom in on the map, click the `+` icon on the right-hand  bottom corner of Google Map or double-click anywhere inside the map.
+To zoom out, click on the `-` icon below the `+` icon.

 ### Create a Google Fusion Table
 To create a Google Fusion Table, follow the [Google Fusion Tables tutorial](https://support.google.com/fusiontables/answer/184641?hl=en).
 Rename your fields in the table to `latitude`, `longitude` and `location` and hide the `date` field as it is not necesary for the project.
 Set the following